 Just because this is one of the safest dental procedures, doesn’t mean you can be carefree and keep your old bad habits.
 Make sure you don’t smoke or grind your teeth during the healing process, which could lead to implant failure, implant wear, and infection.
 Diligent dental implant maintenance will make all the difference!

-If you have questions about the risks of dental implants, contact us today.
+If you have questions about the risks of dental implants or if you’re a candidate, contact us today.
 Our team will be happy to assist you.